opus-research/jgit/Documentation/technical/reftable.md

 ### Header

-A 8-byte header appears at the beginning of the file:
+An 8-byte header appears at the beginning of the file:

     '\1REF'
     uint8( version_number = 1 )